Avaiga/taipy-getting-started/steps/explain_md/step_12_compare.md

                                     'RMSE baseline':[], 'MAE baseline':[],
                                     'RMSE ML':[], 'MAE ML':[]})

-# Boolean to check if the comparison is done
+# Boolean to check if the comparison is done (part to render or not)
 comparison_scenario_done = False

 # Selector for metric